-in the case of direct connection between vaporizer and chromatograph: the analyses can be made successively during the whole sampling period, with a frequency equal to the duration of each analysis by the chromatographic system, in case of periodic filling of sampling containers: one or more (often two) analyses can be carried out successively on each gas sampling container, with a comparison of results, and possible additional analysis or new filling of sampling containers for important threshold component concentrations.
+- in the case of direct connection between vaporizer and chromatograph: the analyses can be made successively during the whole sampling period, with a frequency equal to the duration of each analysis by the chromatographic system, - Example: with one analysis every 20 minutes, 24 analyses are available during the sampling period.
+For new generation chromatographs, the duration of each analysis is reduced to 5 minutes resulting in 96 analyses, - in case of periodic filling of sampling containers: one or more (often two) analyses can be carried out successively on each gas sampling container, with a comparison of results, and possible additional analysis or new filling of sampling containers for important threshold component concentrations.
 This is followed by calculation of the arithmetic average of the percentages of the components determined by the analyses considered for the determination of the average composition of the sample.